dastrobu/argtree/README.md

 Command line argument parser package in Swift.

 The basic idea is to define a tree structure of parsers which then parses all command line arguments.
-This approach is very flexible and allows for quick and easy flag parsing for a simple scirpt, as well as complicated parse trees for big command line programs.
+This approach is very flexible and allows for quick and easy flag parsing for a simple script, as well as complicated parse trees for big command line programs.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->